parrt/msds621/projects/dtree/dtree.md

 Define skeletons for functions `fit()`, `gini()`, and `predict()`.

+Add the files to your repository, commit, and push back to github.

 In this way, you have started on the project without actually having to do any work.
 Getting over inertia is an important step in any project.

 ## Deliverables

-In your github repo `dtree`-*userid*, you must provide the following functions at the root of the repository directory:
+In your github repo `dtree`-*userid*, you must provide the following files at the root of the repository directory:

 * `dtree_funcs.py` This is the initial implementation with the functions `fit()`, `gini()`, and `predict()` as well as the class definitions you need for decision tree implementation
 * `dtree.py` This is the same code cut-and-paste into methods of class definitions to organize your code in an object-oriented way